 Scheduling the publication of posts in WordPress , checking Plugins for updates, creating backups - these are all typical examples of tasks that happen repeatedly.
 And this is where WP-Cron comes into play in WordPress .
 What this means and when server-side cron jobs make more sense, we explain in this post.

 As you know, your computer is constantly performing countless calculations with ones and zeros at breakneck speed, all of which have a job to do.
 Many of these are tasks that need to be repeated over and over again, much like brushing your teeth.
 On that note, I have a question for you:

 If you could automate brushing your teeth, would you?

-Your WordPress website has automated maintenance tasks it needs to perform on a regular basis.
-In this article, we'll look at what these tasks are, what problems they can cause, and how RAIDBOXES makes it super simple to manage them.
+Your WordPress website has automated maintenance tasks that it needs to perform regularly.
+In this article we'll look at what these tasks are, what problems they can cause and how Raidboxes makes it super easy for you to manage them.

 Every time your local computer displays a popup message telling you an update has been found or an email has arrived in your inbox, it's most likely a cronjob that is working behind the scenes.

 What is Cron?

-Cron is a command for task scheduling that is built into Linux-based systems, e.g. Ubuntu, Debian, Mac OSX, as well as servers.
-For Windows, this feature is called "Task Scheduler".
+Cron is a task scheduling command that is integrated in Linux-based systems - such as Ubuntu, Debian or even Mac OSX - and also on servers.
+Under Windows, the functionality is called "Task Scheduler".

 Here are some docs on how to use the Cron feature in the various systems:

 - Windows - Task Scheduler (uses a graphical user interface [GUI] for more user-friendliness)

 - Mac - Launched Jobs and Cron Jobs (uses Terminal and requires some knowledge of Bash scripting)

 - Server - Example: cPanel - (uses either an integrated GUI or terminal)

 What does Cron do anyway?